kokobd/leetcode-hs/README.md

 # leetcode-hs

-Solutions to some leetcode problems implemented in Haskell.
+LeetCode solutions implemented in Haskell and C.

 As of Dec 25, 2018, LeetCode doesn't support Haskell officially, so each solution has a corresponding C implementation, which is passed on LeetCode.